-Constellation Brands, Inc. (the "Company") hereby awards to the designated participant (the "Participant"), the opportunity to receive the Performance Share Units described herein under the Company's Long-Term Stock Incentive Plan, Amended and Restated as of July 18, 2017 (the "Plan").
-The principal features of this Award are set forth above, including the date of grant of the Performance Share Units (the "Grant Date").
-This Award shall be effective on the Grant Date.
+Members of the Board of Directors who are members of management serve without receiving any additional fees or other compensation for their service on the Grant Date.
 The Performance Share Units consist of the right to receive shares of Class A Common Stock, par value \$.01 per share, of the Company ("Shares").
 Generally, the Participant will not receive any Performance Share Units unless specified service and performance requirements are satisfied.
-This Performance Share Unit Agreement is subject to the provisions of the Terms and Conditions of Performance Share Unit Agreement and the Appendix, if any (together, this "Agreement") and terms of the Plan.
+This Performance Share Unit Agreement is subject to the provisions of the Terms and Conditions of Performance Share Unit Agreement and the Appendix, if any (together, this "Agreement") and terms of the Plan, Board.